Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 3. Buying the wrong sort of diamond

-The final hurdle when buying a diamond as an investment - and the one where most buyers fall - is knowing which diamonds are worth investing in.
+The final hurdle when buying a diamond as an investment - and the one where most buyers fail - is knowing which diamonds are worth investing in.
 Some diamonds are easier to resell and are more likely to fetch a better price so investing in one of these will obviously make your job a lot easier in the future.

 Avoiding the pitfalls